dblanding/pure_pursuit/README.md

-# Pure Pursuit
+# Pure Pursuit: The geometric path-tracking algorithm that allows autonomous mobile robots to follow a predefined path smoothly.

-> This project is one of of several, all related to the [Raspibot](https://github.com/dblanding/raspibot) project.
-Locally, I keep them co-located under a common parent directory, in order facilitate import access to S.P.O.T. files such as *topics.py* (which contains the names of various MQTT topics).
+> This project is one of of several projects, all related to the [Raspibot](https://github.com/dblanding/raspibot) project.
+Locally, I keep them co-located within a common parent directory, in order to facilitate import access to S.P.O.T. files such as *topics.py* (which contains the names of various MQTT topics).

 ## Starts with a decent map
 * I used Gimp to clean up a map (made with pose-graph_SLAM) and saved it as map_clean.png